-If you have any of these early signs of diabetes, contact your doctor immediately.
+If you have early signs of diabetes, contact your doctor immediately.
 Your doctor will perform an in-office urine test to measure your sugar levels.
-If that test comes back positive, your doctor will test the sugar levels in your blood.
-That’s a simple blood test in which your doctor takes a small amount of blood from your finger.
+If that test comes back positive, your doctor will test the sugar levels in your blood with a simple blood test in which your doctor takes a small amount of blood from your finger.

 Janet O’Dell, RN